NLnetLabs/draft-sury-toorop-dns-cookies-algorithms/draft-ietf-dnsop-server-cookies.md

-with the property that an attacker that does not know the Server Secret, cannot find (any information about) the Server Secret and cannot create a Server Cookie for any combination of - the Client Cookie, the  series of Sub-Fields specified below and the Client IP address - for which it has not seen a Server Cookie before.
+with the property that an attacker that does not know the Server Secret, cannot find (any information about) the Server Secret and cannot create a Server Cookie for any combination of - the Client Cookie, the  series of Sub-Fields specified below and the client IP address - for which it has not seen a Server Cookie before.
 Because DNS servers need to calculate in order to verify Server Cookies, it is RECOMMENDED for the pseudorandom function to be performant.
 The [@!SipHash-2-4] pseudorandom function introduced in (#hashField) fit these